 Of course, it’s not wrong to want to cleanse your skin deeply.
 But it’s not ideal when your cleanser leaves your skin feeling you don’t dry and tight right?

 You’re absolutely right.
-So the function of a cleanser is to remove dirt, oil and grime that’s left on your skin at the end of the day.
+So the function of a cleanser is to remove dirt, oil and grime.
+These accumulate on your skin at the end of the day.
 The importance of this is really to maintain a healthy bacterial load, also known as the skin microbiome.
 However, in individuals whose skin conditions such as acne, there is an imbalance in the bacterial load.
 Cleansing then becomes particularly important part of the skin routine.
 Now if the cleanser is too harsh on the skin, you’re going to aggravate these conditions.
 Because, it dries the skin out in terms of maintaining the skin barrier – which is not ideal.

 On the other hand, if there is ineffective cleansing, it becomes a breeding ground for bacteria.
 Hence, the ideal cleanser is one that can effectively remove the oil dirt grime residue on your skin.
 At the same time, it preserves a layer of moisture.
 So if your cleanser is leaving a squeaky tight feel on your skin, it’s a sign that it’s far too drying.
 It also may not even address your concern of having oily skin.
 Instead, it may paradoxically lead to excess or production – a condition known as reactive seborrhea.